-The 2023 IAM3 Institute’s goal is to provide advanced training to a total of 8 U.S. graduate students in the assessment of multiple languages in multiple modalities (signed, spoken, written) within a theoretical framework of “translanguaging” that centers multilingual children and how they use their languages for different purposes.
-There will be a particular emphasis on the situation of deaf and hard-of-hearing children, for whom acquisition of English is often highly variable despite its importance for integration into the U.S. workforce and economy.
-The Institute will take place in Stockholm, Sweden, from June 7 to June 22.
+The 2023 IAM3 Institute’s goal is to provide advanced training to U.S. graduate students in the assessment of multiple languages in multiple modalities (signed, spoken, written) within a theoretical framework of “translanguaging” that centers multilingual children and how they use their languages for different purposes.
+There will be a particular emphasis on the situation of deaf and hard-of-hearing children, for whom acquisition of language is often highly variable.
+In 2023, the Institute will take place in Stockholm, Sweden, from June 7 to June 22.

 Selected students will participate in a two-week summer institute hosted by Stockholm University, and taught by faculty from the United States, the United Kingdom and Sweden.
 Stockholm University is a leading center for the study of multilingualism and language acquisition in DHH children.
 Students will have access to an outstanding US and European faculty, and to cutting edge resources at the new Stockholm University Brain Imaging Center.